ebzzry/ebzzry.github.io/src/en/fallacies.md

 holds.
 Person B then attacks this weaker version, and if triumphant, concludes that person A’s argument is defeated.

->Juan: “Alcohol ads should be banned from mass media, because it indirectly encourages underage drinking.”<br>
+>Juan: “Alcohol ads should be banned from mass media, because it indirectly encourages under-age drinking.”<br>
 >Pedro: “People have been drinking alcohol for a long time.
 They will continue to do so.”

 Pedro misrepresents the position of Juan as: “People should give up drinking alcohol.”
 That is not